DPIRD-DMA/MultiClean/README.md

 - `connectivity`: Pixel connectivity for components, `4` or `8`.
 - `max_workers`: Parallelism for per-class operations (None lets the executor choose).

 Returns a numpy array matching the input shape.
 Integer inputs return integer outputs.
-Float arrays with `NaN` are supported (treated as nodata and filled), but integer class arrays are recommended for best results.
+Float arrays with `NaN` are supported (treated as nodata and retained as `NaN`).

 ## Performance